junh4533/github-tutorial/README.md

     Step 5:

-1. Make a file in your repo using `touch (file name)`.
+1. Make a file in your repo using `touch file-name`.
 Make sure you're in the folder where you want to create the file.
-If you make in the wrong folder, you can always use `rm (file name)` to delete the file.
+If you make in the wrong folder, you can always use `rm file-name` to delete the file.
 2. Save locally (you can find this option in the File Tab in the toolbar)
-3. Add the file to the "stage" by typing `git add (file name)`.
+3. Add the file to the "stage" by typing `git add file-name`.
 You can also add all files changed by typing `git add --all`.
 4. Commit the file by typing git commit -m "(message)".
 **The "-m" represents message** and within the quotation marks that follows it,
 you can leave a message for yourself so you can go back and see what you've done in that save.